A Kernelization-Based Approach to Nonparametric Binary Choice Models: Simulation Studies

 where $\beta = (0.63, 0.81, -0.75, 0.83, 0.26, -0.80, -0.44, 0.09, 0.92, 0.93)'$ \footnote{These numbers are generated as the first 10 numbers from $\text{Unif}[-1,1]$ using rng(`default') in Matlab. } The error term $\varepsilon$ is independent of $X$ and is given by specifications (A) and (B) as before.
 We will refer to as (IIIA), (IIIB), (IVA), and (IVB) the four cases that are given by the combinations of III and IV with A and B.

-Similar as Table \ref{table-comparison-1d}, Table \ref{table-comparison-10d} presents the simulation results for designs (IIIA), (IIIB), (IVA), (IVB) using $Nsim = 1000$ replications, sample size $ntrain \in\{2000,5000,10000\}$ for estimation and $ntest =1,000,000$ for out-of-sample evaluation.
+Similar as Table \ref{table-comparison-1d}, Table \ref{table-comparison-10d} presents the simulation results for designs (IVB), (IVA), (IIIB), (IIIA) using $Nsim = 1000$ replications, sample size $ntrain \in\{2000,5000,10000\}$ for estimation and $ntest =1,000,000$ for out-of-sample evaluation.
 Table \ref{table-comparison-10d} further demonstrates that the KNP estimator is robust to both misspecification of the systematic function of the covariates and misspecification of the density of error term.
 Moreover, for moderate sample sizes, the KNP estimator shows desirable properties: It effectively improves the finite sample performance in case of misspecification, and has a rather mild efficiency loss if the model is correctly specified.

+One unexpected pattern in Table \ref{table-comparison-10d} is that, in designs (IIIA) and (IIIB), $\text{RMSE}(\hat g)$ and $\text{MAD}(\hat g)$ are not monotone in $ntrain$, even though $\text{RMSE}(\hat p)$ and $\text{MAD}(\hat p)$ decrease.
+This pattern arises from the data-driven tuning, where $J_n,m, B_n$ are selected by 5-fold cross-validation to minimize the squared loss in the objective \eqref{obj-aux-1-pca} for $p(\cdot)$, which is a composition of $g$ and $F$ and thus targets the error of $\hat p$ rather than the error of $\hat g$.
+To check that this pattern is indeed driven by the data-driven model selection, we conduct an additional experiment in which $J_n$ is fixed at $J_n=1$ for design (IIIA) and $J_n = 3$ for design (IIIB), while $m$ is still chosen by cross-validation as before and $B_n=100$ is fixed.
+Table~\ref{table-comparison-10d-appendix-J1or3} in Appendix~\ref{appendix-table-figures} reports the corresponding results.
+In this setting, $\text{RMSE}(\hat g)$ and $\text{MAD}(\hat g)$ decrease with the training sample size, and $\text{RMSE}(\hat p)$ and $\text{MAD}(\hat p)$ also decrease, which is consistent with the theoretical properties of the KNP estimator.